-Environmental (labour markets, legal compliances, political unrest, economy, etc.).
+Environmental (labor markets, legal compliances, political unrest, economy, etc.).

-Organisational (upsizing or downsizing, restructuring, change management, competition, culture, empowerment, work ethics, growth and succession, etc.).
+Organizational (upsizing or downsizing, restructuring, change management, competition, culture, empowerment, work ethics, growth, succession, etc.).

-This article discusses the top nine HR issues that businesses confront, as well as potential solutions.
+This article discusses businesses’ top nine HR issues and potential solutions.

-A big tip before proceeding: If you’re an HR under pressure of quick hiring, just post the jobs atTheIndiaJobs and see the magic.
+Before Proceeding, a Big Tip: If you’re an HR under the pressure of quick hiring, post the jobs and see the magic.